IBM Watson: Comparison with human players

 Watson's basic working principle is to parse keywords in a clue while searching for related terms as responses.
 This gives Watson some advantages and disadvantages compared with human Jeopardy! players.
-Watson has deficiencies in understanding the contexts of the clues.
-Watson can read, analyze, and learn from natural language which gives it the ability to make human-like decisions.
+Watson has deficiencies in understanding the context of the clues.
+Watson can read, analyze, and learn from natural language, which gives it the ability to make human-like decisions.
 As a result, human players usually generate responses faster than Watson, especially to short clues.
 Watson's programming prevents it from using the popular tactic of buzzing before it is sure of its response.
 However, Watson has consistently better reaction time on the buzzer once it has generated a response, and is immune to human players' psychological tactics, such as jumping between categories on every clue.

-In a sequence of 20 mock games of Jeopardy, human participants were able to use the six to seven seconds that Watson needed to hear the clue and decide whether to signal for responding.
+In a sequence of 20 mock games of Jeopardy!, human participants were able to use the six to seven seconds that Watson needed to hear the clue and decide whether to signal for responding.
 During that time, Watson also has to evaluate the response and determine whether it is sufficiently confident in the result to signal.
-Part of the system used to win the Jeopardy! contest was the electronic circuitry that receives the "ready" signal and then examined whether Watson's confidence level was great enough to activate the buzzer.
+Part of the system used to win the Jeopardy! contest was the electronic circuitry that receives the "ready" signal and then examines whether Watson's confidence level was great enough to activate the buzzer.
 Given the speed of this circuitry compared to the speed of human reaction times, Watson's reaction time was faster than the human contestants except when the human anticipated (instead of reacted to) the ready signal.
 After signaling, Watson speaks with an electronic voice and gives the responses in Jeopardy!'s question format.
 Watson's voice was synthesized from recordings that actor Jeff Woodman made for an IBM text-to-speech program in 2004.

 The Jeopardy! staff used different means to notify Watson and the human players when to buzz, which was critical in many rounds.
 The humans were notified by a light, which took them tenths of a second to perceive.
 Watson was notified by an electronic signal and could activate the buzzer within about eight milliseconds.
 The humans tried to compensate for the perception delay by anticipating the light, but the variation in the anticipation time was generally too great to fall within Watson's response time.
 Watson did not attempt to anticipate the notification signal.